Mosharraf Hossain (Jessore politician): Bangladesh Liberation War

-During the Liberation War of Bangladesh in 1971, Pakistan’s military government brought several charges against Mosharraf for his activities against the state.
-Though he evaded capture during Operation Searchlight, his house in Jessore city was raided on 25 March and later seized by the Pakistan army to be used as a camp.
-At the very early stage of the war, when the Indian government was hesitant to get involved, he met Indian leaders like Jayaprakash Narayan, Indian Prime Minister Indira Gandhi, and the Chief Minister of West Bengal, requesting equipment and initiating support for the refugees.
-He became a member of the Constituent Assembly of Bangladesh in April.
+During the Liberation War of Bangladesh in 1971, Pakistan's military government brought several charges against Mosharraf for his activities against the state.
+The charges included - opposing the state of Pakistan, arms procurement, arms distribution, and arms training.
 Witness reports from Jessore published in Indian sources mention that the Pakistan army tried fanatically to apprehend Mosharraf Hossain.
 A reward was announced for the capture of him, dead or alive.
+Though he evaded capture during Operation Searchlight, his house in Jessore city was raided on 25 March and later seized by the Pakistan army to be used as a camp.
+At the very early stage of the war, when the Indian government was hesitant to get involved, he met Indian leaders like Jayaprakash Narayan, Indian Prime Minister Indira Gandhi, and others, requesting equipment and initiating support for the refugees.

+Mosharraf became a member of the Constituent Assembly of Bangladesh in April.
+The Provisional Government of Bangladesh appointed him as the head of the Bangaon regugee camp, where food and shelter were provided to incoming refugees from the east.
+Arms training was also arranged there in a nearby school field.
+His activities during the war was not confined to administrative duties in the camp.
+In May 1971, amid heavy artillery fire from the Pakistan army, he accompanied prime minister Tajuddin Ahmed in inspecting the field operation of the Bangladesh army inside Jessore.
 In November 1971, Bangladesh Awami League, operating the Provisional Government of Bangladesh in exile, tasked him with setting up local administration in the Jessore district and restoring Awami League's organizational capabilities in the area.